svikashk/docs/guide/project-management.md

 [IMG]

-You can add item properties by typing ```/``` to trigger all commands.
+You can [add item properties]({{ site.url }}{% link guide/add-properties.md %}) by typing ```/``` to trigger all commands.
 Alternatively, you can open up an item's details pop-up to set or change any of the properties.

+__NOTE:__ Sometimes, you'll find you need to work on items that don't belong to a specific feature.
+Product wide tech debts or bugs.
+You can quickly add them into your project's List.

 [Learn how you can delegate and track work items ->]({{site.url}}{% link guide/add-properties.md %})